Kazakhstan With Kids: Completing A Dream Circuit Of ‘Stans.

 Eating an ice cream while exploring Almaty, Kazakhstan with the kids.

-It somehow mixes a modern vibe in with a Soviet era feel.
-On some streets you have old markets and bazaars, and along other streets you could be in a modern city anywhere in the world.
-(Well, perhaps in the post-Soviet world!).
+On some streets you have old markets and bazaars.
+Then along other streets you could be in a modern city anywhere in the world.
+(Well, perhaps in the post-Soviet modern world!).

 Ascension Cathedral, Almaty - Kazakhstan with the kids.

-Zenkov Cathedral (The Ascension Cathedral) is a wooden Russian Orthodox cathedral located in Panfilov Park in Almaty.
+Zenkov Cathedral – The Ascension Cathedral – is a wooden Russian Orthodox cathedral located in Panfilov Park in Almaty.

 Exploring Almaty, Kazakhstan with the kids.